tronprotocol/documentation/TRX/Tron-http.md

-#  TRON HTTP RPC interface
+#  TRON HTTP Gateway interface

-Available in the lastest build of java-tron master.
+Available in the latest release of java-tron.

-Please add to the configuration files for both nodes:
+Configure the ports for the nodes by modifying these ports in both configuration files.

 ```